PunchThrough/bean-docs/src/features/virtual-serial.md

 __Differences between GAP and GATT:__
 It is important to differentiate between GAP and GATT.
 GAP defines the general topology of the BLE network stack.
 GATT describes in detail how attributes (data) are transferred once devices have a dedicated connection.
 All BLE sevices follow GATT.
 The section below will cover some of the fundamental concepts of GATT.

-GATT specifically foucses on how data is formatted, packaged, and sent according to the its described rules.
+GATT specifically focuses on how data is formatted, packaged, and sent according to its described rules.
+In the BLE network stack, the Attribute Protocol (ATT) is closely aligned with GATT, where GATT directly sits ontop of ATT.
+GATT actually uses ATT to describe how data is exchanged from two connected devices.
+Data, also called attributes when transported as described by ATT, is organized into services and characteristics.
+A group of related characteristics constitute a service.

  Similiar to GAP, there are certain roles that interacting devices can adopt:

-* __Client:__ Typically sends a request to the server and the server sends back a response according to a security protocol.
+* __Client:__ Typically sends a request to the GATT server.
 The client can read and/or write attributes found in the server.

-* __Server:__ One of the main roles of the server is to store data.
-Once the client makes a request to see te data, the server must make that data available.
+* __Server:__ One of the main roles of the server is to store attributes.
+Once the client makes a request, the server must make the attributes available.

-* __Example of client/server relationship:__ When I push the button on the Bean and I want the computer to read that information, the Bean acts as a server (stores the time information) and the computer acts as a client, reading that information. <br><br>
+* __Example of client/server relationship:__ When I push a button on the Bean and I want the computer to read that information, the Bean acts as a server (stores the time information) and the computer acts as a client, reading that information. <br><br>

 Peripheral or central devices can BOTH act as a server or client, depending on how data is flowing.
-In the above example, if I wanted to send an update from from the computer to the Bean, the computer acts as a server and the Bean acts as a client.
-Essentially, GAP and GATT roles are independent.
+In contrast to the above example, if I wanted to send an update from from the computer to the Bean, the computer acts as a server and the Bean acts as a client.  <strong>Essentially, GAP and GATT roles are independent of each other. </strong>